YoniA/terminal-quiz/README.md

 * question body answer options cannot span multiple lines.
 * double quotes are not allowed anywhere.

-3. With this format followed correctly, the `question` file is ready for upload. run the following command from the project directory:
+3. With this format followed correctly, the `questions.txt` file is ready for upload. run the following command from the project directory:

 ```bash
 utils/db_populator.sh
 ```

+If not output is displayed, everything executed correctly.

 # Features that I may add in the future :sparkles:

 * Shuffle answers - anytime a question appears, its answer options are displayed in a random order
-* ~~Show questions by topic - menu for topic selection~~ :heavy_check_mark:
+* ~~Show questions by topic~~ :heavy_check_mark:
 * ~~Enable skipping questions~~ :heavy_check_mark:
 * Ageing algorithm - display questions of least success level. i.e, you will see the questions you struggle with the most again and again.
 As the streak of a question is incremented, the proirity of that question is lowered, in favor of harder questions (with lower streak level).
 This technique makes learning more efficient.
 * ~~Automate db population with new questions from a file~~ :heavy_check_mark:
 * ~~Make all scripts db agnostic (pass db as a parameter)~~ :heavy_check_mark:
-* Enable flags for invoking the script
+* ~~Enable flags for invoking the script~~ :heavy_check_mark:
 * Write a man page for the script